 Yellow Butterfly Bush (Buddleia davidii) – The yellow butterfly bush is one of the most fragrant bushes and attracts hummingbirds and butterflies, hence the name.
 Use this flower as a centerpiece for a rustic, romantic outdoor wedding.

 Dahlia (Dahlia) – Recognized for the spiky petals that form their large heads, dahlias make a great statement centerpiece as they grow up to 6 feet tall.
 Incorporate these into bouquets or as a boutonniere for a fun twist on a traditional event.

-As a representation of joy and friendship, yellow flowers are a great way to spread cheer at any celebration.
+As a representation of joy and friendship, yellow summer flowers are a great way to spread cheer at any celebration.
 Combine yellow florals with purple and blue flowers for a seasonal centerpiece at your next event.